-Although many planned HBFI events and conferences were postponed, HBFI continued to engage with key professional bodies in the industry such as:
+Although most HBFI events, seminars and conferences were postponed in 2021 because of COVID-19, HBFI continued to engage with key professional bodies in the industry, including:

 - Society of Chartered Surveyors of Ireland

 - Quantity Surveyor Firms and Legal Firms

-- Senior officials from Local Authorities
+- The Irish Green Building Council

 - Institute of Professional Auctioneers and Valuers

 - Construction Industry Federation

 - Irish Home Builders Association

-Since inception HBFI has sought to engage widely across these stakeholder groups to both assist the market in understanding the role of HBFI and to enable HBFI to better understand the market.
-Furthermore, as HBFI is an agency of the state, we continue to engage with various government departments, the Housing Agency, Approved Housing Bodies and Local Authorities.
-We recognise the value of ongoing engagement and an extensive stakeholder engagement plan is underway for 2021, to enhance and build upon existing relationships.
-In addition, a detailed marketing plan has been put in place for 2021 to create greater awareness of HBFI's product offering.
+HBFI continuously works to develop and maintain relationships across these stakeholder groups to both assist the market in understanding the role of HBFI and to enable HBFI to better understand the market.

+As HBFI is an agency of the state, we also continue to work with relevant government departments, the Housing Agency, Approved Housing Bodies and Local Authorities.
+We value the importance of continued engagement and an extensive stakeholder engagement plan will continue throughout 2022, to enhance and further develop existing relationships.
+In addition, a comprehensive marketing plan is in place for 2022 as HBFI builds on the work undertaken in 2021 to increase awareness of HBFI's product offering.